 I haven’t lost my zeal for sharing nature with others; if anything, the older I get the more I enjoy it!
 And I’ve gained a lot more tools and skills to help teach others about the natural wonders this world has to offer.

 Scroll down to find out how I can teach you about nature identification, ecology, foraging for wild foods, and more!

 Nature and Foraging Classes For Everyone

 Most environmental education is aimed toward children, and it’s true that bright young minds hold boundless curiosity and enthusiasm!
 But learning about nature doesn’t have to stop just because you’re an adult now.
 I offer a variety of two to three hour single-session nature and foraging classes on specific topics like birdwatching, mushroom hunting and other wild foods, and ecoregions, and class times are either on weekday evenings or weekend mornings.

-Most classes are held online, though as the COVID-19 pandemic eases up I am teaching limited in-person classes, primarily in the Portland, Oregon and Long Beach, Washington/Astoria, Oregon area.
+Most classes are held online, though I do teach limited in-person classes, primarily in the Portland, Oregon and Long Beach, Washington/Astoria, Oregon area.
 While most of my classes are held through various community colleges and other public entities, I am available for customized private classes as well.
 These custom classes are great for entire families, groups of friends, clubs and organizations.

 Click here to see my current nature and foraging classes.
 You can also contact me about what classes and topics might work for you.
 Or scroll down to the bottom of the page to sign up for my email newsletter with class info, updates, and more!

 One of my favorite endeavors is to connect people with the beauty and wonder of the natural world through direct experiences.
 Whether we’re identifying native species of plant and fungus, watching birds and other wildlife, or exploring the geology that forms the land around us, I offer my clients the opportunity to deepen their understanding of natural history firsthand.